Faisal Halim: Acid attack

 On 5 May 2024, Faisal suffered an acid attack in front of a shopping mall.
 This incident occurred after his national teammate Akhyar Rashid was assaulted and robbed a few days prior.
 It was later confirmed that Faisal suffered fourth-degree burns and had to undergo multiple surgeries.
 As of 8 May 2024, the suspect remains at large.
 According to some witnesses, the suspect managed to say "Good luck" to Faisal before splashing the acid.
 As a result of the attack, Selangor, who was supposed to face 2023 Malaysia Super League champions Johor Darul Ta'zim at the 2024 season opening Piala Sumbangsih, withdrew from the match over safety concerns.

 On 22 June 2024, Faisal received a surprise visit from former prime minister Mahathir Mohamad at his residence in Shah Alam.

 Personal life

 Faisal married Nur Syazwani Mizuana Shahril on 9 March 2019.
 They have one child, Khalish Aryan Faisal.
+Faisal and his wife were divorced for the second time on 10 November 2025, with the first divorce having occurred on 11 June.